What is a Letter of Protection in a Personal Injury Claim?

 A Letter of Protection (LOP) is a promise from you and your attorney to a medical professional providing care that you will pay for all services rendered during your injury claim after it has been resolved.

 Doctor’s offices and other healthcare facilities often do not accept LOPs unless a lawyer is involved, so it is important to find an attorney to represent you.
-Lynch Law Firm’s New Jersey personal injury lawyers are available to discuss this issue and others related to your claim for compensation.
+Lynch Law Firm, PC’s New Jersey personal injury lawyers are available to discuss this issue and others related to your claim for compensation.

 How Can a Letter of Protection Help Me?

 If you were seriously injured in an accident and the cost of treating those injuries exceeds your Personal Injury Protection (PIP) limits, you may need help paying medical bills not covered by your health insurance.

 Signing an LOP with your medical provider offers a net to injury victims who do not have the means to cover these medical expenses before a claim is resolved and compensation is recovered from the liable insurance company.

 Having an LOP would help you get the treatment you need for your injuries while keeping the stress of medical bills at bay during your case.

 Yes, an LOP is a legally binding contract between you and your doctor(s), so even if you do not recover compensation for your injuries, you are legally obligated to pay for your treatment.

 Remember, you are under no legal obligation to agree to an LOP and your attorneys may only enact this contract with your doctor if you agree to it.